-Children with Down syndrome can have other health conditions.
+Also, children with Down syndrome can have other health conditions.
 Half of children with Down syndrome have congenital heart defects, some of which require surgery.
-People with Down syndrome have a higher chance of developing leukemia in childhood and are more susceptible to pneumonia and other infectious diseases.
-Later in life, people with Down syndrome are at increased risk of sleep apnea, dementia, and obesity.
+People with Down syndrome have a higher chance of developing leukemia in childhood and are at higher risk of getting pneumonia and other infectious diseases.
+Moreover, people with Down syndrome are at increased risk of sleep apnea, dementia, and obesity later in life.

 Children with Down syndrome can benefit from early intervention programs to help them increase their quality of life and realize their full potential.
 Early intervention programs are specialized programs for children with Down syndrome that helps to stimulate them in infancy and as young children with motor, sensory, and cognitive activities.
-Special therapists help children develop their motor skills, self-help skills, social skills, and language skills.
+Special therapists help children develop certain skills, such as motor skills, self-help skills, social skills, and language skills.

-Parents and families of children with Down syndrome can benefit from the help and support of other families impacted by the condition Online support groups allow parents to talk directly with others to share advice, stories, and help.
-The websites of national and international organizations offer parents information about Down syndrome as well as information on how to educate children with Down syndrome both at home and at school.
-Many of these organizations also offer advice on transitioning young adults with Down syndrome to living independently.
-Some national and international organizations offer in-person support and social groups and activities and may match parents to other families in their area.
+Parents and families of children with Down syndrome can benefit from the help and support of other families impacted by the condition.
+Online support groups allow parents to talk directly with others to share advice, stories, and help.
+The websites of different organizations offer parents insight on Down syndrome, as well as information on how to teach children with Down syndrome both at home and at school.
+Many of these organizations also offer advice on transitioning young adults with Down syndrome to living on their own.
+In addition, some organizations offer in-person support and social groups and activities and may match parents to other families in their area.

-- The Arc: This organization promotes human rights for people with disabilities.
+- The Arc: Promotes human rights for people with disabilities.
 The website includes information on Down syndrome, civil rights, employment rights, housing, and long-term care.

-- MUMS Parent-to-Parent: This organization matches parents of children with Down syndrome with other parents for support.
+- MUMS Parent-to-Parent: Matches parents of children with Down syndrome with other parents for support.

 - National Down Syndrome Society: NDSS advocates for the acceptance and inclusion of people with Down syndrome.
-The NDSS website has information about Down syndrome and about education and healthcare.
+Also, the NDSS website has information about Down syndrome and about education and healthcare.